Home | Audio | DIY | Guitar | iPods | Music | Brain/Problem Solving | Links| Site Map

 - External hard drives, CD/DVD/Blu-Ray burners, and DACs almost always yield better audio and video quality than internal ones, particularly when they are properly vibration mounted.

-- For a radical upgrade, remove the plastic or metal outer cases (requires violence on plastic cases) on external drives, burners and DACs, then glue wood buttons (or our 1" brass footers) straight to the inner chassis.
+- For a radical upgrade, remove the plastic or metal outer cases (requires violence on plastic cases) on external drives, burners and DACs, then glue wood buttons straight to the inner chassis.
 Caution: proceed at your own risk because nude drives, burners and DACs are easily damaged.
+To avoid an exposed component, then replace the metal case with a wooden one.
+If unwilling to destroy any cases then line the case with deadening/dampening pads and shield all IC's.

 - Do listening comparisons between hard drive and CD/DVD burner models and brands: the audio and video differences among them can be sizable.
 In any hard drive model series of increasing memory capacity, the smallest hard drive of the series (i.e. single disc) always sounds best.